an-adestis/ADESTIS-Netbox-Certificate-Management/README.md

 ## ⚙️ Installation

-The plugin is available on PyPI and can be installed via pip:
+The plugin is available on PyPI and acan be installed via pip:

 ```bash
 pip install adestis-netbox-certificate-management